 The City of Chickasaw has continued to be diligent in cleaning their parks after every sporting event, cookouts, and concerts.
 Litter is removed, and drainage facilities are inspected weekly to ensure they are in working condition.
-The Park Attendant also does a daily cleaning of each of the parks during its active season.
+The Park Attendant, along with a work release worker, also does a weekly cleaning of each of the parks during its active season.
+This is also documented on time distribution sheets at the end of every day and filed to the City Clerk.